TheDJVG/StartSSL-PHP-API/README.md

 Usage
 -----

-Please read [example.php](example.php) for more information about the functions and how to use it.
+Please read [example.php](example.php) for more information about the functions and how to use them.

 License
 -------